colepeters/rugby/README.md

 - Convert any number of colour swatches at once (Rugby 1.0 did conversions one at a time)
 - Instant conversion — no page reloading (1.0 ran on Rails and thus required a reload every time)
-- Colour naming (since we can now convert in batch, naming clarify which swatches are which)
+- Colour naming (since we can now convert in batch, naming helps to clarify which swatches are which)
 - All-new design.
 Yum.

 ## Up next